DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 To create your own global configuration, you can either use the built in global configuration editor or write a XML-file with the necessary information yourself.

-Please read the page on Global Configuration for a detailed explanation of the settings.
+Please read the page on \ref global config for a detailed explanation of the settings.

 \subsection installation_cabinetconfig Cabinet Configuration

 The cabinet configuration specifies the output controllers (e.g. Ledwiz) and toys (e.g. contactors and RGB leds) in your cabinet.

-Typicaly the cabinet configuration file will be named cabinet.xml and reside in the config directory of the DirectOutput framework.
+Typically the cabinet configuration file will be named cabinet.xml and reside in the config directory of the DirectOutput framework.
 Be sure to configure a file pattern in the global configuration pointing on your own cabinet configuration file.

-Please read the page on Cabinet Configuration for more information.
+Please read the page on \ref cabinetconfig for more information.

 \subsection installation_tableconfig Table Configuration

 The table configuration specifies the elements on a pinball table (e.g. solenoids or lamps) and the effects assigned to the table elements.

-Please read the page on Table Configuration for details.
+Please read the page on \ref tableconfig for details.

 \subsection installation_ledcontrolini LedControl.ini files

 The DirectOutput framework can use one or several classical LedControl.ini files to configure tables.

-Please refer to the page LedControl Files for details.
+Please check the page on \ref ledcontrolfiles for details.